BED BUG HEAT TREATMENT DIY - THE PIVOT YEAR

 For an average 1100 square foot, 2-bedroom apartment expect to spend 5 hours per 400 square feet or 16 hours total heating time.

-- I only need this equipment one time.
+I only need this equipment one time.
 Can I rent it out to others?
-How can I recoup the money I spend to purchase it?
+How can I recoup the money I spent to purchase it?

 Like any other do-it-yourself project eradicating bed bugs is no different.

 You probably only need the equipment one time to do the job at hand but you want the highest quality equipment available so you can get the job done properly with the least amount of effort.

 Think chain saws, carpet cleaners, lawn aeration or spray painting equipment that you can easily rent from national companies and Home Depot or Lowes.

 For whatever reason, and not a lack of trying on our part, the large national equipment companies have chosen to not offer electric bed bug heaters to their customers.

-Since our equipment is manufactured for commercial users our prices are often intimidating to the average homeowner, small landlord or tenant with a one-time need.
+Since our equipment is manufactured for commercial users our prices are sometimes intimidating to the average homeowner, small landlord or tenant with a one-time need.

-In these situations, you can easily recoup what you spend to purchase our bed bug equipment by offering it to others for daily payment rates.
-Many of our pest control companies end up doing this as a public service for folks who cannot afford market rates to have them perform a service.
+In these situations, you can easily recoup what you spend to purchase our bed bug heating equipment by offering it to others for daily payment rates.
+Some of our pest control customers end up offering this as a public service for folks who cannot afford market rates to have them perform the service.

-Over two dozen of our small landlord customers have spread the word to other landlords and realtors in their professional networks they have a do-it-yourself bed bug heater available for hire.
+Over two dozen of our small landlord customers have spread the word to other landlords and realtors in their professional networks they have a do-it-yourself bed bug heater available for a daily rate.

-The average daily rate for a bed bug heater and fan is $400 so at today’s current price you only have to use it 8 times to have it pay for itself.
+The average daily rate for a bed bug heater and fan in North Amercia is $400 so at today’s current price you only have to use it10 times to recoup your investment.

 Remember the sage advice of Benjamin Franklin: “The bitterness of low quality remains long after the sweetness of low price is forgotten”